SeeedDocument/Seeed-WiKi/docs/Grove-Gas_Sensor-MQ2.md

 }
 ```

-2. Then, open the serial monitor of Arduino IDE.
-Write down the value of R0 and this needs to be used in the next program.
-Please node down the R0 after the reading stabilizes.
+-  Then, open the serial monitor of Arduino IDE.
+Write down the value of R0 and this will be used in the next program.
+Please write down the R0 after the reading stabilizes.

     <font color="Red">Replace the R0 below with value of R0 tested above </font>.
 Expose the sensor to any one of the gas listed above.